bradobro/simpledb/SPEC_CORE.md

 ## ID Storage

 IDs are managed by the storage backend.
-See [SPEC_DISK.md](SPEC_DISK.md) for file-based storage details on how IDs are stored separately from record content (in file name, NOT in record--a pattern recommended but not required.).
+See [SPEC_DISK.md](SPEC_DISK.md) for file-based storage details.

 ## ID Generation